softloud/giveadam/data/README.md

 # Data Directory

 This directory contains analysis-ready datasets derived from survey data on the social impacts of dams in North India.
-Data were collected by Dr. Garima Gupta and curated by Charles T. Gray using open source data pipeline tools.
+Data were collected by Garima Gupta and curated by Charles T. Gray using open source data pipeline tools.

 ## Datasets